Sodium carbonate: Food additive and cooking

 Sodium carbonate is used in the production of sherbet powder.
 The cooling and fizzing sensation results from the endothermic reaction between sodium carbonate and a weak acid, commonly citric acid, releasing carbon dioxide gas, which occurs when the sherbet is moistened by saliva.

-Sodium carbonate also finds use in food industry as a food additive (E500) as an acidity regulator, anticaking agent, raising agent, and stabilizer.
+Sodium carbonate also finds use in the food industry as a food additive (European Food Safety Authority number E500) as an acidity regulator, anticaking agent, raising agent, and stabilizer.
 It is also used in the production of snus to stabilize the pH of the final product.

-While it is less likely to cause chemical burns than lye, care must still be taken when working with sodium carbonate in the kitchen, as it is corrosive to aluminum cookware, utensils, and foil.

 Other applications

 Sodium carbonate is also used as a relatively strong base in various fields.
 As a common alkali, it is preferred in many chemical processes because it is cheaper than sodium hydroxide and far safer to handle.
 Its mildness especially recommends its use in domestic applications.

 For example, it is used as a pH regulator to maintain stable alkaline conditions necessary for the action of the majority of photographic film developing agents.
 It is also a common additive in swimming pools and aquarium water to maintain a desired pH and carbonate hardness (KH).
-In dyeing with fiber-reactive dyes, sodium carbonate (often under a name such as soda ash fixative or soda ash activator) is used to ensure proper chemical bonding of the dye with cellulose (plant) fibers, typically before dyeing (for tie dyes), mixed with the dye (for dye painting), or after dyeing (for immersion dyeing).
+In dyeing with fiber-reactive dyes, sodium carbonate (often under a name such as soda ash fixative or soda ash activator) is used as mordant to ensure proper chemical bonding of the dye with cellulose (plant) fiber.
 It is also used in the froth flotation process to maintain a favourable pH as a float conditioner besides CaO and other mildly basic compounds.

+Porphyrins,Fractionated.

+In Clinical Chemistry, Sodium Carbonate is the preferred preservative used in the collection of urine for the quantitative analysis of Porphyrins,Fractionated.
+Random or 24-hour urine sample types are collected with 5 grams of Sodium Carbonate, protected from light and refrigerated.